winiciuscota/BoardKnight/README.md

 ## Instructions

-You will need docker installed to run the project, after this requirement is satisfied you can run the project with the following commands:
+You will need to have docker installed to run the project, after this requirement is satisfied you can run the project with the following commands:

 ```console
 foo@bar:~$ docker-compose build
 foo@bar:~$ docker-compose up
 ```

-After this, the application will be accessible on http://localhost:4200.
+After this, the application will be accessible on <http://localhost:4200.>

 ## Using the Web Application